organicaudio/useful-code-snippets2/docs/mockito-memoery-aid.md

 ## ArgumentMatchers

-You can use the ArgumentMatchers in the package org.mockito.ArgumentMatchers to pass arbitrary arguments to the mocked method.
-Example: `when(mockedList.get(any())).thenReturn("first");`.
+- You can use the ArgumentMatchers in the package org.mockito.ArgumentMatchers to pass arbitrary arguments to the mocked method.
+- Example: `when(mockedList.get(any())).thenReturn("first");`.
+- When using matchers, all arguments have to be provided by matchers.
+- If you want to give some real arguments you need to use wrappers like `eq`

 ## intercept object/ partially mock